-Discover and download e-POP data, join the mailing list, or download e-POP data visualization tools.
+Discover and download e-POP data and visualization tools.

 CASSIOPE is comprised of three working elements that use the first made-in-Canada multi-purpose small satellite platform in the Canadian Small Satellite Bus Program, an element vital to the future of the Canadian space program.

-The CASSIOPE/e-POP project is a collaborative effort of researchers from several Canadian and foreign universities and research institutes, as well as Canadian industry.
+The CASSIOPE/e-POP mission is a collaborative effort by researchers from several Canadian and foreign universities and research institutes, as well as Canadian industry.
 Funding for the mission is provided by the European Space Agency’s Swarm mission, as Swarm-Echo, in 2018.